Question: Where can I find stock prices and returns for companies and markets in emerging market countries?

 Index provider MSCI provides the following list of emerging market countries, www.msci.com/emerging-markets

 Go to the Business Library's Company & Financial Information section for links to useful resources including links to the following suggested resources:

 Emerging Markets Information Service (EMIS): Country, company, and industry information covering 80 emerging markets in Latin America, Central and Eastern Europe, Asia, Australia, Africa, and the Middle East.

 Datastream: A global financial database which contains current and historical data on stocks, indices, bonds, funds, futures, options, interest rates, commodities, and economic indicators.
 Click here for the NYU Datastream Guide.

-Please note that Bloomberg and Datastream are accessible in the Bobst Library.
+Please note that Bloomberg is accessible in the Bobst Library.
 To use this resource, stop by the 5th floor Research Commons.